 A vibrating cell phone clattered against… something.
 Vito Minetti cracked open an eye, waiting.
 How the hell was it fair that out of the three people in the bed, he had been the only one to hear the damn phone?
 He pulled his arm out from under the dark-haired gal and untangled his legs from the redhead behind him.
-He was a solid fifty-percent sure the guy’s name started with a C, and that far exceeded his certainty that the woman’s name began with a C.
+With a groan, he crawled over the redhead and hit the floor a little harder than intended.

-Vito found his phone on the floor, the vibration of a phone call rattling against the belt buckle dangling from his discarded jeans.
-He squinted at the bright screen, barely reading his brother’s name before accepting the call and pressing the device to his ear.
+Vito crawled around the bed and found his phone on the floor, the vibration of a call rattling against the belt buckle dangling from his discarded jeans.
+He squinted at the bright light, barely reading his brother’s name on the screen.
+He sat up on his knees before accepting the call and pressing the device to his ear.
 “Yeah?” he asked in a whisper.

 “Where the hell are you?”
 Tito asked.

 “Because I’ve got coffee for you, and we agreed you’d meet me behind Starbucks an hour ago.”

 Vito scratched the top of his head, clearing his throat.
 “Did I?”

 “You did.
 You can keep dicking around if you changed your mind, but I’m not buying another cup of coffee for you.”

 “No, no, I totally–Look, give me a sec to get dressed.
 Don’t throw my coffee away.”